phanimaridu/socket-cluster/readme.md

 ### Into
- - A Skeleton for Creating, Managing & Monitoring  multiple TCP Servers.
+ - A BASE App for Creating, Managing & Monitoring  multiple TCP Servers.
  - TCP Configuration file can be passed using application.yml's serverConfigFilePath property
  - A Sample config file provided in resources.
 By default application uses this.
  - By default each client connection is handeled by separate thread.